There's a point in my life when transformation occurred. There are my

 beings (those times when I said something or didn't say

-something which caused hurt) is like this:
+something which caused hurt) this way:

 I make a list of anyone and everyone, dead or alive, I